tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

   of the Origin that issued the token challenge.
 One or more names can be listed in the TokenChallenge.origin_info field.
 Rate-limited token issuance relies on the client selecting a single origin name from this list if multiple are present.
-- Token Key, a blind signature public key for the Origin that is owned by the Issuer identified by the TokenChallenge.issuer_name.
+- Token Key, a blind signature public key specific to the Origin.
+This key is owned by the Issuer identified by the TokenChallenge.issuer_name.
 - Issuer Encapsulation Key, a public key used to encrypt request information corresponding to the Issuer identified by TokenChallenge.issuer_name.